hannah02li20/cs198-final/readme.md

     in the body
     it will give you a token, copy that token. everything you do login, list, add, or delete, use that token in the HEADER

+    signup takes only the body
+    login take id in the params and email and password in the body list takes id in the params and token in the header and body add takes id and item in the params and token in the header delete takes id and item in the params and token in the header

 11) it should work now